sunghlin/blog/_posts/2014-07-12-Jekyll-Powered-Blog-on-Github.md

 ^
 	baseurl: /your_project

-> However, if you set baseurl, the local viewer cannot recognive this path because it think everying is in the root.
+> However, if you set baseurl, the local viewer cannot recognize this path because it think everything is in the root.
 Therefore, to review your blog locally, you should use command `bundle exec jekyll serve --baseurl ''` to run Jekyll.

 > In order to make your url path correctly when linking resources (ex, images and css), link everything like this way: \{\{ site.baseurl \}\}/path/to/css.